 Keeping the cost per unit low is one of the key drivers for injection molding.
 Apart from the cost of the mold and raw materials, one of the biggest determinants of cost is the injection molding cycle time.
 The cycle time refers to the overall time that elapses between the initial plastic injection and the final part ejection.
 However, before the part can be safely ejected, it needs to cool enough to properly crystallize (harden).

-The ideal temperature for ejecting a plastic part is 80% of its HDT (Heat Deflection Temperature).
+As a rule of thumb, the ideal temperature for ejecting a plastic part is 80% of its HDT (Heat Deflection Temperature).
 HDT is simply the temperature at which plastic will deform under a predefined load.
 It’s fine for the part to cool in the mold beyond this point, but that only increases the injection molding cycle time and adds no value to the process.
 To cool a part, cooling channels inside the mold need to direct a heat transfer fluid (typically water) around the mold cavity to draw heat from the part.
-These mold cooling channels must be designed to cool the part to its ejectable temperature as quickly as possible but must do so in a way that cools the plastic evenly.
+These mold cooling channels must cool the part to its ejectable temperature as quickly as possible while ensuring the plastic is cooled evenly.
 On top of being strategically placed around the mold, these channels also need to be manufactured to generate turbulent flow.
-Turbulence increases heat transfer efficiency five-fold, and thus improves cycle times.
+Turbulence increases heat transfer efficiency approximately five-fold and thus improves cycle times.
 This is easiest to achieve by rough milling the channels to create uneven inner surfaces.

 Mold cooling is subdivided into two categories: conventional cooling and conformal cooling.